Skip to Content

 4 Ways to Position Your Tanks

-The first method we have is to place the tank where the valve is facing the front of the vehicle.
+The first method we have is to place the tank in the trunk of car with valve facing the front of the vehicle.
 Its bottom should be wedged against the rear wall of the trunk.
 This is meant to limit mobility while not being used.
 Finally, use additional luggage between the valves and the seats.
 In travel, you do not want your tank to keep moving.
-This is a means to prevent leakage and even deterioration of the tank.
-You want to keep the tank alive as long as it can.

-The second method we have is that the tank valve is facing the front of the vehicle.
+The second method is to put the tank in rear seats or cargo areas inside the car.
+Again, place the tank valve so it facing the front of the vehicle.
 It should be as far forward as possible against the seats or whatever surface you have on it.
 Again, like the first step, stuff additional material, like luggage between them, to prevent mobility.

 The third method we have is the most common, where the tank valve faces the rear of the vehicle.
 It should be as far as the rear as possible.
 Further, the valve should be wedged against the rear wall of the trunk.
 Finally, place additional luggage between them for mobility limitation.

-Finally, place the tank sideways in the vehicle and use luggage and extra materials wedged between them to prevent movement within the car.
+Finally, you can place the tank sideways in the trunk or cargo compartment, and use luggage and extra materials wedged around them to prevent movement within the car.

 Although scuba tanks don’t really explode in the traditional sense, having a valve break or experiencing a sudden tank puncture can result in rapid release of pressurized air.
 This can result in sudden tank movement that can cause damage and serious injury.